highoncarbs/lumberjack/README.md

  - Web Dashboard
  - Real time tailing
  - Fast Searching powered by Apache Solr
- - Keep logs for centuries ( on your disk. )
+ - Keep logs for centuries ( on your disk )
  - Save issues from logs to Github Repo

 ## Getting Started